spdx/spdx-spec/docs/histroy.md

-2.3 to SPDX 3.0, as shown by looking at Figure 16’s left-side (SPDX 2.3 model) compared to its right-side (SPDX 3.0), shifting the SPDX name from Software Package Data eXchange to System Package Data eXchange and the scope of items it can convey in a Bill of Materials.
+2.3 to SPDX 3.0, as shown by looking at Figure 16’s left-side (SPDX 2.3 model) compared to its right-side (SPDX 3.0), shifting the SPDX name from Software Package Data eXchange to System Package Data eXchange and the scope of items it can convey in a bill of materials.

 ![Figure 16 – SPDX 2.3 Model compared to the SPDX 3.0 Model](images/spdx23-spdx30-comparison.png "Figure 16 – SPDX 2.3 Model compared to the SPDX 3.0 Model")
 **Figure 16 – SPDX 2.3 Model compared to the SPDX 3.0 Model**